alexoughton/rtd-openstack-xenserver/docs/22-create-xen-centos-7-image.rst

 24. In the top-right of the page, click the "Create Snapshot" button:

 .. image:: assets/page22-create-snapshot-button.png
-25. Call the image "centos7-xen-initialkick" and click on "Create Snapshot":
+25. Call the image "``centos7-xen-initialkick``" and click on "Create Snapshot":

 .. image:: assets/page22-create-snapshot.png
 26. Horizon will show the "Images" page.
 Wait until "centos7-xen-initialkick" reaches "Active" status, and then click on the image.
 27. In the top-right drop-down, click on "Update Metadata".
-28. On the left-hand side, in the "custom" box, enter "vm_mode" and click on the + button.
+28. On the left-hand side, in the "custom" box, enter "``vm_mode``" and click on the + button.
-29. On the right-hand side, in the "vm_mode" box, enter "hvm".
+29. On the right-hand side, in the "vm_mode" box, enter "``hvm``".
-30. On the left-hand side, in the "custom" box, enter "hypervisor_type" and click on the + button.
+30. On the left-hand side, in the "custom" box, enter "``hypervisor_type``" and click on the + button.
-31. On the right-hand side, in the "hypervisor_type" box, enter "xen", and click on the "Save" button:
+31. On the right-hand side, in the "hypervisor_type" box, enter "``xen``", and click on the "Save" button:

 .. image:: assets/page22-update-metadata1.png
 32. In the left-hand menu, under "Project", and then "Compute", click on "Instances".